-Chris McDaniel to challenge Sen. Roger Wicker
+Conservative firebrand Chris McDaniel to enter Mississippi Senate race, setting up divisive GOP primary

-Washington (CNN)Mississippi state Sen. Chris McDaniel is preparing to challenge Sen. Roger Wicker in this year's Republican primary, two GOP sources confirm.
+Washington (CNN)Mississippi state Sen. Chris McDaniel is preparing to challenge Sen. Roger Wicker in this year's Republican primary, two GOP sources confirm to CNN.

 McDaniel is the conservative who nearly ousted Sen. Thad Cochran in a 2014 primary.
 He is holding a Facebook Live event Monday night that is intended to drive people to a rally in his hometown of Ellisville, Mississippi, on Wednesday.